nickfargo/state/src/state-expression.coffee.md

 plain object, or as a live `State` instance, which is automatically `express`ed to a formal `StateExpression`.

-        for own key, value of object = result.states if value instanceof State
+        for own key, value of object = result.substates if value is state
+            object[ key ] = new StateExpression
+          else if value instanceof State
             object[ key ] = value.express true
           else unless value is NIL or value instanceof StateExpression object[ key ] = new StateExpression value